 Myth #3: Only way to secure is to unplug it.

-Fact: The only and the best way to secure organization is to find “Perfect Security”.
-Perfect security can be achieved by performing posture assessment and compare with business, legal and industry justifications.
+Fact: The only and the best way to secure an organization is to find “Perfect Security”.
+Perfect security can be achieved by performing a posture assessment and compare with business, legal and industry justifications.

-Security testing is most important testing for an application and check whether confidential data stays confidential.
-In this type of testing, tester plays a role of the attacker and play around the system to find security related bugs.
-This security testing is very important in IT industry to protect data by all means.
+Security testing is the most important testing for an application and checks whether confidential data stays confidential.
+In this type of testing, tester plays a role of the attacker and play around the system to find security-related bugs.
+Security Testing is very important in Software Engineering to protect data by all means.